DSC-McMaster-U/Gamified-Learning-Platform/app/README.md

 Upon executing this command for the first time, Docker will package the project within a local image, installing any dependencies needed to run—this can take anywhere from 20 seconds up to a minute.
 Afterwards, a new container environment will be set up and the packaged application will immediately run in it, starting up a local server at `127.0.0.1:8080`.
 Note that Docker only needs to compile an image once; subsequent startups of the same image will execute within a matter of seconds.

-Some additional things you can do at startup:
+Some additional options you have at startup:
 - To run an application in the background while freeing up the terminal for other commands, append a `-d` flag to the end of the above command.
 - To access an interactive bash shell within the container, run the following: